GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/08.371-380/03.The-Spreading-Gospel/docs.md

 ---
+title: |
-title: 373.
-The Spreading Gospel
+    373. The Spreading Gospel - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 373.
+The Spreading Gospel.
+The heav'ns declare Thy glory, Lord, In ev'ry star Thy wisdom shines, But viewing Christ within Thy word, We read Thy love in clearer lines.
+    keywords:  |
-    keywords: Christ in Song, The Spreading Gospel, The heav&#039;ns declare Thy glory, Lord,
+        Christ in Song, adventhymnals, advent hymnals, The Spreading Gospel, The heav'ns declare Thy glory, Lord.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 373. THE SPREADING GOSPEL
+####  Christ in Song,

 ```txt
 1.